-The Advantages of Spay & Neuter Surgery for Your Pet
+The Advantages of Dog and Cat Spay and Neuter Surgery

 When you have your female pet spayed or your male pet neutered, the both of you receive some valuable benefits: